jeromydean/bloodsaved/readme.md

 ### 💡 Tips

-- On the Inventory and Shards tabs, use Ctrl+A to select all rows, Shift+click for multi-select, and right-click to set quantity, grade, or rank on the selection.
+- On the **Inventory** and **Shards** tabs, use Ctrl+A to select all rows, Shift+click for multi-select, and right-click to set quantity, grade, or rank on the selection.
+- On the **Techniques** tab, check **Mastered** for a technique, then save.
+The editor writes the correct progress data so techniques appear in Archives and register as mastered in-game.
+- On the **Stats** tab, **Unique Familiars Summoned** is capped at 11 (the number of familiar shard types in the game).
-- On the Map tab, Ctrl+mouse wheel zooms, click-and-drag pans, and right-click exports the map as SVG.
+- On the **Map** tab, use **Set Map 100% Discovered** to mark every room as visited, then save.
+Ctrl+mouse wheel zooms, click-and-drag pans, and right-click exports the map as SVG.
 - Food first-time consumption bonuses are preserved when you edit other values and save.

 ## 🛠️ Build from source